h-y-vivien/CA-2-Project/README.md

 The process is described in the [Webscraper Notebook](https://github.com/h-y-vivien/CA-2-Project/blob/main/Webscraper.ipynb)

+#### Uploading to a database
+The data was uploaded onto MongoDB.
+To see how it was done, [click here](https://github.com/h-y-vivien/CA-2-Project/blob/main/Data%20Analysis/ArkamShaikh.ipynb)

 #### Feature Extraction and Data Cleaning
 The dataset created needs to be cleaned in order to create new features and conduct data analysis.